thesamuraiwho/100-days-of-code/r1-log.md

 Working on gesture app.
 Creating browsing and app initialization in one page.
 Working on three modes for the app.

+### R1D29

+Adding mode cycling.
+After successfully opening a folder of images the constant mode controls are shown.
+These controls can be changed depending on the mode the user want to choose.

 ### R1D101

 ### R1D102